whowell1/whowell1github.io/content/en/blog/interviews.md

 - In your opinion, what is the most essential part of the CIA triad?

 These are better questions because they have a variety of answers that you can give that are not easily Googleable and require you to show nuance and situational awareness.
+My advice for those looking to interview would be say that understanding the WHAT questions are important, but more important are the how and why.
+When asked a situational question know how to explain why you are doing x and why you are doing y.

 **A link to resources that has a list of interview questions**